CrackedResearcher/AI-voice-debate/README.md

 ### Configuration

-You’ll need to configure your Google Gemini and AWS Polly credentials.
+You’ll need to configure your Google Gemini and AWS API gateway.
 Ensure you have your API keys ready and add them to your environment variables.

 ## Usage